Storm at Google over engineer's anti-diversity manifesto

 Another Twitter user, who identifies herself as a programmer, said she is considering leaving the company if Google's human resources "does nothing."

-Former Google engineer Erica Baker, who gained attention last year for her Medium posts about diversity, responded to the latest controversy, saying she's "disappointed but unsurprised."
+Former Google engineer Erica Baker, who gained attention in 2014 for her Medium posts about diversity, responded to the latest controversy, saying she's "disappointed but unsurprised."

 "This is not entirely new behavior. ...What is new is that this employee felt safe enough to write and share an 8 page sexist screed, internally," Baker wrote.